Alexia Putellas: Recognitions and namesakes

 Putellas has been dubbed "La Reina" (The Queen) by fans, the media, and by Nike, who included the nickname in a congratulatory post for her 2021 Ballon d'Or win.
 In a 2022 docu-series about Putellas, Alexia: Labor Omnia Vincit, teammate Mapi León said that Putellas had earned such a sobriquet for her contributions to football both on and off the pitch.
 She had first been given the nickname in a tongue-in-cheek fashion at the 2021 Copa de la Reina final; neither the RFEF president, Luis Rubiales, nor sponsor Queen Letizia attended the match as planned, considered a snub towards expected winners Barcelona.
 When Barcelona won and Putellas was named player of the tournament, her teammates crowned her in the press conference afterwards and parodied treating her as the queen.
 Putellas was awarded the 2021 Premio Reina Letizia, Spain's National Sports Award for the best overall sportswoman, which was given to her in person by Queen Letizia in 2023.

 After Lionel Messi and Johan Cruyff, Putellas was the third footballer to be awarded the Creu de Sant Jordi, one of the highest civilian orders in Catalonia.
 She also received the Gold Medal for Sporting Merit, one of the highest civilian orders in Barcelona.
 For International Women's Day 2023, the viewpoint (mirador) overlooking historic Romanesque monuments in Sant Joan les Fonts was named for Putellas.
 A children's book, Quin nom li posarem?, was published about the process, focusing on the importance of recognising important women.

-Also named after Putellas is the gymnasium at her childhood school in Mollet, with the munipality having honoured her with the International Sports Award in both 2010 and 2011.
+Also named after Putellas is the gymnasium at her childhood school in Mollet, with the municipality having honoured her with the International Sports Award in both 2010 and 2011.
 In 2021, after she won the Ballon d'Or, Mollet announced plans to award Putellas the civic title (akin to Freedom of the City) "Per Mollet".
 The municipality also proposed renaming their football pitch after her; she turned this down, saying that she wanted the pitch to continue honouring the Gonzalvo brothers (Juli, Josep, and Marià, after whom it was originally named), fellow FC Barcelona footballers from Mollet.